JoshHarrington/stockcube_ruby/README.md

 		- Search should allow for adding of ingredients not currently in cupboards
 - Stocks functionality
 	- ~~All Stock should belong to an individual user~~
+	- Method to update stock to change cupboard or details
 	- How to share stock between users?
 - Shopping list
 	- ~~Create table for shopping list, owned by a particular user~~